 I will use Gane and Sarson and encourage you to do so as well in this course.
 But different enterprises will use different notations.

 Below I have some notes [ UML notations for DFDs ] that show how the UML is used and explains why you should, for now, use one of the other notations rather than the UML.

 Some processes are subsystems.
 This helps keep the diagrams of complex diagrams simple.
 They are shown as a whole process in some DFDs.
 Each is also defined by a DFD.
 This is called the refinement of the process.
 Such processes can contain hidden data stores and sub-processes.
 There is a potential tree of refinements.

-Ultimately the data flows between processes and data stores are (nowadays) programmed inside a process using the Structured Query Language --(SQL).
+Ultimately the data flows between processes and data stores are (nowadays) programmed using the Structured Query Language --(SQL).

-You should aim to have each data store labeled with the name of a single type of real world object.
+On the other hand you should aim to have each data store labeled with the name of a single type of real world object.
 The data store holds records about all entities of some type or other.
 The name of the data store should reflect the type of entity.
-Ultimately they will become either tables in a database or flat files of data.
+Ultimately they become tables in a database or file.

 Traditionally, creating data in a data store -- adding new records -- is shown by an arrow that flows from a process to a data store.
 Reading data is indicate by an arrow from the store to the process that needs it.
 Updates and deletions are shown as two way arrows since data has to be read and then rewritten.